awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-filter.md

 ### Declare a Filter Resource<a name="aws-resource-guardduty-filter--examples--Declare_a_Filter_Resource"></a>

-The following example shows how to declare a `Filter` resource:
+The following example shows how to declare a GuardDuty `Filter` resource:

 #### JSON<a name="aws-resource-guardduty-filter--examples--Declare_a_Filter_Resource--json"></a>